Our returns policy (within the first 30 days)

 How do I get started with a return?

-If you bought your device from an O2 shop you’ll need to return it there.
+If you bought your device or accessory from an O2 shop you’ll need to return it there.
 If you ordered it online or over the phone, you’ll need to contact us.

-Before you start your return, make sure you’ve backed up everything you want to keep (like contacts and photos), turn off your passcodes (in your device settings) and remove any security software.
+Before you return your device, make sure you’ve backed up everything you want to keep (like contacts and photos), turn off your passcodes (in your device settings) and remove any security software.
 You’ll need to package it up how you got it.
 That means using the original packaging and including any accessory or bundle packs.
 Find out more

 If you're returning an Apple device, switch off 'Find my iPhone' - this is a must.
 If you don't switch it off, we won't be able to attempt to fix your device, so we'll have to return it unrepaired.
 If your device is locked when you return it we’ll have to charge you the full cost of your replacement and/or not process an exchange or refund.
 Need help doing this?
 Go to our FAQs.
 Once we get your device, we reset it to its factory settings to erase all data for your protection.